 Southern Wesleyan University offers some of its courses in a distance-learning format which allows students to complete the course requirements in a manner mediated through technology (rather than in a face-to-face setting).
 In general, such courses are asynchronous and web-based.
-As such they require of the student a level of technological skill, organization, and self-discipline beyond what may be commonly a part of face-to-face courses.
-Students are strongly advised to assess their readiness before enrolling in an online course.
-Additionally, only students meeting one of the following criteria may participate in an entirely online degree program:
+As such they require of the student a level of technological skill and organization beyond what may be commonly a part of face-to-face courses.
+For this reason, only students meeting one of the following criteria may participate in a distance-learning course: